KumarRobotics/ublox/README.md

 The `ublox_gps` node supports the following parameters for all products and firmware version:
 * `device`: Path to the device in `/dev`.
 Defaults to `/dev/ttyACM0`.
-* `baudrate`: Bit rate of the serial communication.
+* `uart1/baudrate`: Bit rate of the serial communication.
 Defaults to 9600.
-* `uart_in`: UART1 in communication protocol.
+* `uart1/in`: UART1 in communication protocol.
 Defaults to UBX, NMEA & RTCM.
 See `CfgPRT` message for possible values.
-* `uart_out`: UART1 out communication protocol.
+* `uart1/out`: UART1 out communication protocol.
 Defaults to UBX, NMEA & RTCM.
 See `CfgPRT` message for possible values.
 * `ublox_version`: Version of device: 6, 7 or 8.
 Defaults to 6.
 Please consult known issues section.
 * `frame_id`: ROS name prepended to frames produced by the node.
 Defaults to `gps`.
 * `rate`: Rate in Hz of measurements.
 Defaults to 4.
 * `nav_rate`: How often navigation solutions are published in number of measurement cycles.
 Defaults to 1.
 * `enable_ppp`: Enable precise-point-positioning system.
 Defaults to false.
-* `enable_sbas`: Enable satellite-based augmentation system.
+* `cfg_gnss/sbas`: Enable satellite-based augmentation system.
 Defaults to false.
-* `max_sbas`: Maximum number of SBAS channels.
+* `sbas/max`: Maximum number of SBAS channels.
 Defaults to 0.
-* `sbas_usage`: See `CfgSBAS` message for details.
+* `sbas/usage`: See `CfgSBAS` message for details.
 Defaults to 0.
 * `dynamic_model`: Possible values below.
 Defaults to `portable`.
 See u-blox documentation for further description.
     * `portable`
     * `stationary`